mpalmer/brown/README.md

 deadlocking your agent by acquiring the locks for various memos in different orders.
 Those dining philosophers are always getting themselves in a muddle.
-To prevent this problem, it is highly recommended that you always acquire the locks for your memos in the order they are written in the class
+To prevent this problem, it is highly recommended that you always acquire the locks for your memos in the same order -- by convention, the "correct" order to access memos is the order they are placed in the class
 definition:

     class MemoUser < Brown::Agent